View Donald Yeager's Obituary on NewsItem.com and share memories

 Donald was a charter member of the Berks County Fly Tyres, served as a mentor for Big Brothers of America for 10 years and also served as a Scout leader.
 He enjoyed hunting, fishing and camping and always loved spending time with his family, especially his grandchildren.

-Surviving in addition to his wife are a son, Donald L. Yeager Jr., of Leesport; a daughter, Jennie L. (Yeager) Brunner, and her husband, Jeffrey L., of Leesport; three grandchildren, Shelby L. Peters, of Hellertown, Brett M. Brunner, of Leesport, and Jarred J.B.
+Surviving in addition to his wife are a son, Donald L. Yeager Jr., of Leesport; a daughter, Jennie L. (Yeager) Brunner, and her busband, Jeffrey L., of Leesport; three grandchildren: Shelby L. Peters, of Hellertown, Brett M. Brunner, of Leesport, and Jarred J.B.
 Brunner, of Roxborough.
 He is also survived by two brothers, David Yeager, of Mount Carmel, and Barry Yeager, of Shamokin.

 He was preceded in death by four siblings, Joanann (Yeager) Capps, Mae (Yeager) Neidig, Norman Yeager and Robert Yeager.